JuliaLang/julia/doc/stdlib/base.rst

    Evaluates the arguments to the function call, determines their types, and calls :func:`code_lowered` on the resulting expression

-.. function:: code_typed(f, types)
+.. function:: code_typed(f, types; optimize=true)

    Returns an array of lowered and type-inferred ASTs for the methods matching the given generic function and type signature.
+The keyword argument ``optimize`` controls whether additional optimizations, such as inlining, are also applied.

 .. function:: @code_typed